RamiroHR/team-task-manager-app/README.md

 -d '{"title": "Renamed Task", "completed": true}'
 ```

-## **Run Unit Test locally**
+## **Unit Tests**
+Unit tests for the backend API endpoints.
-Units tests of the APi endpoint runs in a test database whos connection URL is managed by a .env.test secret file.
+A test database is setup to run the unit test, with the connection URL is managed by a .env.test secret file.
-Run unit test manually by executing, from the root:
+The unit tests can be runned locally executing:
 ```
+cd backend
 npm test
 ```